Accelo/docs/source/includes/_status_codes.md

 Code: 500

 ### Description
-The request failed due to a server error and we wer notified.
-Unfortunately these errors are 99% of time time out of your control.
+The request failed due to a server error and we were notified.
+Unfortunately these errors are 99% of the time out of your control.
 If you continue to see such an error, please notify us.

 ### Common Causes